José E. Serrano

 José Enrique Serrano (born October 24, 1943) is an American politician who was a member of the U.S. House of Representatives from 1990 until his retirement in 2021.
 Serrano, a Democrat from New York, represented a district that is one of the smallest in the country geographically, consisting of a few square miles of the heavily populated South Bronx in New York City.
 His district was also one of the most densely populated and one of the few majority Hispanic districts in the country.
 The district was numbered the from 1990 to 1993 and the from 1993 to 2013, and the from 2013 to 2021.
 He was the longest-serving Hispanic-American in the House.
 He did not run for re-election in 2020 due to a diagnosis of Parkinson's disease, and Ritchie Torres was elected to succeed him.

 Early life, education, and military service

 Serrano was born in Mayagüez, Puerto Rico.
-At the age of seven, Serrano was taken by his family to The Bronx, where he was raised in the Millbrook Houses.
-Serrano went to Grace Dodge Vocational High School in the Bronx and briefly attended Lehman College in 1961.
-He served as a private in the 172nd Support Battalion of the United States Army Medical Corps from 1964 to 1966.
-Serrano was employed by Manufacturers Hanover Bank from 1961 to 1969, except for his military service, and served on New York City's District 7 School Board from 1969 to 1974.
-He was also chairman of the South Bronx Community Corporation and a delegate to the 1976 Democratic National Convention.
+At the age of seven, he moved with his family to The Bronx, where he was raised in the Millbrook Houses.
+He attended Grace Dodge Vocational High School in the Bronx and briefly studied at Lehman College in 1961.

+From 1964 to 1966, Serrano served as a private in the 172nd Support Battalion of the United States Army Medical Corps.
+He worked for Manufacturers Hanover Bank from 1961 to 1969, except during his military service.
+He later served on New York City's District 7 School Board from 1969 to 1974.
+Serrano was also chairman of the South Bronx Community Corporation and a delegate to the 1976 Democratic National Convention.